Spider Loc: Biography

-Spider Loc was discovered by Suge Knight and tagged along with Death Row Records, which appears on the Dysfunktional Family soundtrack, and Kurupt Against tha Grain under the name "Spider", but never signed an agreement.
+Spider Loc was discovered by Suge Knight and tagged along with Death Row Records, he later appeared on the Death Row Records released soundtrack to the movie Dysfunktional Family soundtrack, and also was affiliated with Kurupt's Against Tha Grain record label under the name "Spider", but never signed an agreement.
 In September 2004 Spider Loc met rapper Young Buck in Atlanta and performed for him.
-A week later in Los Angeles, Young Buck introduced him to 50 Cent on the set of "Shorty Wanna Ride" video and he performed a freestyle rap.
+A week later in Los Angeles, Young Buck introduced him to 50 Cent on the set of the "Shorty Wanna Ride" video and he performed a freestyle rap.
 After four months the rapper signed a record deal with G-Unit.

 Spider Loc has since been featured on many G-Unit mixtapes such as G-Unit Radio Part 18 - Rags to Riches and has also released his own mixtape G-Unit West title Bangadoshish with artists Young Buck, Big Syke (from Thug Life), 50 Cent, and Olivia.

 In September 2007, he released a street album, West Kept Secret: The Prequel and the following June released a follow-up project Da 1 U Luv 2 Hate.

 In an interview with HipHopDX released March 27, 2011, Spider Loc confirmed that he is still signed to G-Unit and did not move to EMI.
 In 2011 Spider stated that G-Unit West was back and up and running with the arrival of Slim da Mobster.

 Spider Loc was dropped from G-Unit in late 2011.

-On June 8, 2017, Spider Loc appeared on Wheel of Fortune.
+On June 8, 2017, Spider Loc appeared on the game show Wheel of Fortune.
 During the episode, he stated he is currently employed as a security officer and is the father of 6 kids.
 He also runs his own record label, BAYMAAC Records.

 In 2022 he launched a podcast entitled "Factz Ova Feelinz" on Alex Alonso's LAnd media Network.